Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 A thin layer of gold (usually 23K or 24K) over sterling silver.
 The chemical similarity of gold and silver causes a molecular bonding such that vermeil is more durable than gold plating over a dissimilar metal.
 The Parker 51 SE cap shown here illustrates the application of vermeil over part of an object.
 See also gold filled, plated.

-A tiny vest-pocket Parker Duofold model (31∕2" capped; see illustration below) produced from about 1930 to about 1933.
+A tiny vest-pocket Parker Duofold model (3" capped; see illustration below) produced c.
+1930 to c.
+1933.
+Most Vest-Parkers were made either as clipless ringtop models or with clips; but a few, like the one shown here, are known to have been sold with both features.
 See also vest pocket.

-(also Vest Pocket) A very short pen intended to be carried in a vest pocket.
-Produced primarily between 1910 and 1940, vest-pocket pens survived into the 1940s, as illustrated by the Sheaffer Tuckaway shown below (lower).
+(also Vest Pocket) A very short pen intended to be carried in a vest pocket or a purse.
+Produced primarily between 1910 and 1940, vest-pocket pens survived into the 1940s, as illustrated by the Sheaffer Tuckaway shown below (upper).
 Although the term has dropped out of common use, there are still a few pens in production that are small enough to be called vest-pocket models; among them is the retractable Montblanc Bohème (below, lower).

 |VF||Vacuum-Fil (Sheaffer’s) or Vacumatic (Parker) filler.
 View descriptions and filling instructions here.|